hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-13-llm-as-an-oracle.md

 The Oracle pattern leads to a broader design lesson.

-Good evaluation systems should have at least four properties.

-### 1. Match evaluator to task structure

-Open-ended tasks and evidence-grounded tasks are different.
-Treating them as if they require the same evaluator introduces avoidable error.

-### 2. Make evaluator selection explicit

-The choice between Judge and Verifier should be part of the system design, not a hidden convention buried in notebook code or benchmark glue.
+Good evaluation systems share a few properties. **Evaluator should match task structure**: open-ended and evidence-grounded tasks are different, and treating them the same introduces avoidable error. **Selection should be explicit**, part of the system design rather than a hidden convention buried in notebook code or benchmark glue. **Inspectability should be preserved**: routing traces, criteria, and confidence should be artifacts you can actually look at.

-### 3. Preserve inspectability

-Scores are easier to trust when their provenance is visible.
-Routing traces, criteria, and confidence should be inspectable artifacts.

-### 4. Admit when evidence is insufficient

-Some tasks are underspecified.
-A strong evaluator is not a substitute for missing context.
-Escalation can be the correct system behavior.
+And the system should **admit when evidence is insufficient**.
+A strong evaluator is no substitute for missing context, and escalation can be the right move.

 ## Where this pattern is useful